tianlinxu312/Everything-about-LLMs/README.md

 I wrote a notebook to show how to fine-tune a **reeeeaaaal** simple binary classification model with LoRA, see [here](./LoRA.ipynb).

 Of course, LoRA is already implemented for larger models as a library.
-Here's another notebook here (coming soon) on how to fine-tune LLaMA 2 with the LoRA library.
+Here's another notebook [here](./LoRA_for_LLMs.ipynb) on how to fine-tune LLaMA 2 with the LoRA library.

 ### QLoRA